noodlearms/divider-dog/README.md

 division maths

 Hey there,
-This is a random repository as Im a gitnube.
+This is a random repository as I'm a gitnube.